 Warhammer 40,000 lives off this.
-A fairly average pistol (a handheld fully automatic, armor piercing recoilless rocket-launcher) is an invocation of the Chunky Salsa Rule by anyone else's standards, and that's not even counting the standard lasgun of the Imperial Guard, which cleanly blows off the heads and arms of unarmored humans, or the pistols that fire molecule-thick shuriken or bugs that eat their way through your body to your brain in the brief few seconds that make up their lives.
+Their average pistol — which shoots .7 calibur explosive gyrojet rounds — would be an invocation of the Chunky Salsa Rule by anyone else's standards.
+That's not even counting the standard lasgun of the Imperial Guard, which cleanly blows off the heads and arms of unarmored humans, or the pistols that fire molecule-thick shuriken or bugs that eat their way through your body to your brain in the brief few seconds that make up their lives.
 Oh and did we mention the flamethrower pistols that nuns in jet packs can wield akimbo?

 Tau pulse rifles don't just kill Guardsmen, they kill Guardsmen very, very thoroughly (without cover, five hits in six are instantly lethal).
 Pulse rifles are also the only basic ranged weapon except the Necron gauss flayer capable of putting the fear of the Tau'va into Space Marine Rhino vehicles and Ork looted wagons from the front.
 Railguns are even more spectacular, capable of reducing the largest and toughest tank (outside of Apocalypse) into a rapidly-expanding cloud of smoke and shredded metal.